vals-productions/sqlighter/amfibian.md

 ### AnAttrib

 **AnAttrib** defines a single property of AnObject.
 In the example above it is not referenced anywhere in the code.
 They are being created implicitly by **AnObject** based on column mappings provided.
 In complicated scenarios you might need to work with them directly to be able to gain more control.

+Property values are being accessed and modified by using appropriate getter and setter.

 ### AnObject